-Why are pipelines considered by many experts as the best choice for CCS-related $CO_2$ transport?
+Why are pipelines considered by many experts as the best choice for CCS-related CO2 transport?

-${ m CO_2}$ pipelines are an existing, safe, and efficient technology, with significant long-term operating experience in the EOR industry in the United States.
-While the nature and extent of a more extensive ${ m CO_2}$ pipeline network in the U.S. and elsewhere will depend on many factors, it is expected that early projects are likely to rely on a mix of options.
+$\rm CO_2$ pipelines are an existing, safe, and efficient technology, with significant long-term operating experience in the EOR industry in the United States.
+While the nature and extent of a more extensive $\rm CO_2$ pipeline network in the U.S. and elsewhere will depend on many factors, it is expected that early projects are likely to rely on a mix of options.
 These options may include not only the use of existing infrastructure, but also the development of dedicated pipelines sized and located for individual projects.
-Tanker ship transportation of large quantities of ${ m CO_2}$ may be possible for some long distance or overseas shipments; however, many human-generated carbon dioxide sources are located far from navigable waterways, meaning pipelines between sources and port terminals would still have to be built.
-While rail cars and trucks can also transport ${ m CO_2}$ , these modes would be logistically impractical for large-scale CCS operations.
+Tanker ship transportation of large quantities of $\rm CO_2$ may be possible for some long distance or overseas shipments; however, many human-generated carbon dioxide sources are located far from navigable waterways, meaning pipelines between sources and port terminals would still have to be built.
+While rail cars and trucks can also transport $\rm CO_2$ , these modes would be logistically impractical for large-scale CCS operations.

-How do we know that $\mathrm{CO}2$ pipelines will likely be safe and reliable?
+How do we know that CO2 pipelines will likely be safe and reliable?

-Experience from decades of pipeline operations suggests that designing and operating $\mathrm{CO_2}$ pipelines do not pose any new challenges.
-In the United States, pipeline companies have successfully operated a substantial $\mathrm{CO_2}$ pipeline infrastructure for nearly 40 years, mainly for use in EOR.
+Experience from decades of pipeline operations suggests that designing and operating $CO_2$ pipelines do not pose any new challenges.
+In the United States, pipeline companies have successfully operated a substantial $CO_2$ pipeline infrastructure for nearly 40 years, mainly for use in EOR.
 The oldest of these is the 225 kilometer (140-mile) Canyon Reef Carriers pipeline, which has operated since 1972 in regional Texas oil fields.
-The longest, the 502-mile (808 kilometers) Cortez pipeline, has been delivering about 20 million tonnes of $\mathrm{CO_2}$ annually to Denver City, Texas, since 1984.
-To date, U.S. $\mathrm{CO_2}$ pipelines have experienced few incidents - 12 leaks were reported from lbid, 4.
+The longest, the 502mile (808 kilometers) Cortez pipeline, has been delivering about 20 million tonnes of $CO_2$ annually to Denver City, Texas, since 1984.
+To date, U.S. $CO_2$ pipelines have experienced few incidents - 12 leaks were reported from

-&lt;sup>3 World Resources Institute, "Guidelines for Carbon Dioxide Capture, Transport, and Storage," October 2008, 42.
+World Resources Institute, "Guidelines for Carbon Dioxide Capture, Transport, and Storage," October 2008, 42.